Wimads/Trackball-mousekeys-add-on-for-Skeletyl/README.md

 ![](https://github.com/Wimads/Trackball-mousekeys-add-on-for-Skeletyl/blob/main/Images/2022-10-30%2016.10.34.jpg)

 This add-on is designed around the following components:
 * Unmodified Skeletyl_v3v7 case (compatibility with earlier or newer versions of the case has not been tested).
+Bastardkb github repository: https://github.com/Bastardkb/Skeletyl/tree/main/archive/V3
 * 34mm trackball (like the one in a logitech M575)
 * Tindie PWM3360 sensor pcb (for its compact size as compared to the charybdis sensor pcb)
 * Same roller bearings as Charybdis (MR63-3x6x2.5mm)